What is Kansa Bronze? And Why You Should Choose It for Luxury Cookware

 Kansa is a distinguished type of bronze, renowned for its higher-than-average tin content, elevating it to a symbol of timeless elegance and superior craftsmanship.
 It is essentially the same alloy as traditional bronze, composed of copper and tin, but refined to a precise ratio of 78:22—whereas the average copper-tin bronze ratio is 85:15.

 A metallurgy masterpiece from the Bronze Age, Kansa has held a unique place in the creation of exquisite utensils and cookware for over three thousand years, dating back to the Golden Age of Ayurveda.
+Today Kansa is widely used for cookware across India and Asia.
 This ancient alloy embodies a legacy of sophistication, blending historical prestige with modern luxury.

-Pure Kansa can be easily identified by its resonant, sharp sound—reminiscent of temple bells—adding to its allure as a material of distinction.
-This is why Kansa is often selected for crafting percussion instruments, as well as heirloom-quality utensils, cookware, and cutlery.
-Pure Kansa is effortless to maintain, as it resists tarnishing and corrosion, ensuring enduring beauty.
+The high tin content in Kansa means it is easier to maintain than pure copper as tin resists tarnishing and corrosion, ensuring Kansa's enduring beauty.
 Its masterful metal combination yields a tough, long-wearing material that withstands oxidation, subject only to an initial surface patina that enhances its vintage charm.

 Kansa and Luxury Cookware